icgc-argo/wfpm/wfpm/pkg_templates/project/{{cookiecutter.project_slug}}/wfpr_modules/README.md

 # Workflow Package Installation Directory

-This directory contains all dependent workflow packages that are to be install by the package management tool: [WFPM](https://github.com/icgc-argo/wfpm) (WorkFlow Package Manager).
+This directory contains all dependent workflow packages that are to be installed by the package management tool: [WFPM](https://github.com/icgc-argo/wfpm) (WorkFlow Package Manager).
 Please do NOT modify contents under this directory manually.